 |Reboot Required||Patch installed but requires a reboot to complete the installation process|

 Installable and Uninstallable

-Some Microsoft patches support a rollback option with this indicated under the Uninstallable.
+Some Microsoft patches support a rollback option with this indicated under the Uninstallable column.

 Double-click a patch in the South-pane to view detailed information (where available):

 |General||Patch Name | Status | Vendor | Product | More Information (link to vendor site)|

 |Details||Classification | Severity | Bulletin ID | Release Date | Major Version | Installable | Uninstallable|

 |Last Installation Failure (where available)||Occurrence | Status | Reason|

 |Across this Client||Devices where this patch is missing | Devices where this patch is installed | Devices where this patch is ignored|

 Information on these actions is available in the Patches tab - Manage Patches on individual Devices.